benitomartin/cryptocurrencies/README.md

 </p>

 We can also observe that around May of 2021, the 20-day MA crosses below the 100-day MA.
-It indicates that the trend is shifting downwards, and it’s a sell signal.
+It indicates that the trend is shifting **downwards**, and it’s a **sell signal**.
 Towards August 2021, the 20-day MA crosses above the 100-day MA.
-It shows that the trend is shifting upwards, and it’s a buy signal.
+It shows that the trend is shifting **upwards**, and it’s a **buy signal**.

 </p>